sandervandevelde/Mqtt-Client-Service-On-Azure-Container-Instances-demonstration/README.md

 ## CLI commands and flow

+Regarding the Azure Event Grid MQTT support, check the [az-cli-eventgrid-mqtt.md](az-cli-eventgrid-mqtt.md) for building all MQTT related resources upfront.

 If you want to play along, check the [az-cli-mqtt-stateful-service.md](az-cli-mqtt-stateful-service.md) file for building and deploying resouces and container instance.

-Regarding the Azure Event Grid MQTT support, check the [az-cli-eventgrid-mqtt.md](az-cli-eventgrid-mqtt.md) for building all MQTT related resources.